dfinnis/Random_Forest/README.md

 ### -f --forest

-Print forest, all trees, node by node.
+Print forest, all trees, recursively node by node.
 Let's see a simple example with 2 trees of depth 1:

 ```go run main.go -f -d 1 -t 2```